openstack/nova/HACKING.rst

   This enforces a guideline defined in ``nova.openstack.common.db.sqlalchemy.session``
 - [N310] timeutils.utcnow() wrapper must be used instead of direct calls to datetime.datetime.utcnow() to make it easy to override its return value in tests
+- [N123] vim configuration should not be kept in source files.

 Creating Unit Tests
 -------------------